daohoangson/js-tinhte-api/README.md

  - `headers` default=`{}`
  - `body` default=`null`

-Returns a `Promise` that will resolve to the responsed `JSON` object.
+Returns a `Promise` that will resolve to the response `JSON` object.

 Example: